Tagada85/playground-JhRqS7m6/statement.md

 ## reduce()

 Reduce is a well named method.
-It takes an array and **reduces** it to a single value.
+It takes an array and **reduces** it to a single value.( or fold, or accumulate )

 It takes a function as its first parameter.
 This function can take 4 arguments.
 It can also take a optional second argument, which is the initial value to the first call of the function.
 Like so :